Floorp-Projects/Floorp/addon-sdk/source/doc/dev-guide-source/tutorials/installation.md

 Add-on SDK.
 You use it to launch Firefox and test your add-on, package your add-on for distribution, view documentation, and run unit tests.

+## cfx docs ##

+If you're reading these documents online, try running `cfx docs`.
+This will build the documentation for the SDK and display it in a browser.

 ## Problems? ##

 Try the [Troubleshooting](dev-guide/tutorials/troubleshooting.html)